stnlywng/Poker-ML-Data-Preprocessor/README.md

 - **Scalable Data Processing**:
   - Integration with PySpark for high-performance distributed data processing.
   - Able to process all files in a given directory—easy and quick use.
+- **Works with all Styles**:
+  - Cash Games, Tournaments, and Spin-and-Go hand histories are all supported and work seamlessly.

 ---